tomaz-f/tomaz-f/README.md

+### Hi There!

- 🌱 I’m currently learning Python and Django framework!
+I’m currently learning Python and Django framework!